Types of Barbells – Introduction

 Unsurprisingly, deadlift bars are made for deadlifting!

-However, some deadlift bars are not supposed to be placed in squat or power racks, which could damage them.
+However, some deadlift bars are not supposed to be placed in a squat or power rack, which could damage them.

-Deadlift bars are super-strong and flex more than other types of power bars to make the initial pull off the floor a little easier.
+Deadlift bars are super strong and flex more than other types of power bars, making the initial pull off the floor a little easier.

 They also tend to be slightly thinner to allow for a better grip.

-While you can squat using a deadlift bar, it’s worth noting that these types of barbells don’t usually have knurling in the middle.
+While you can squat using a deadlift bar, it’s worth noting that these barbells don’t usually have knurling in the middle.

 View this post on Instagram

-See the 5 Best Deadlift Bars on The Market Today in 2024 for more details on specifications and additional options.
+See the 5 Best Deadlift Bars on The Market Today for more details on specifications and options.

 If you want to do powerlifting, weightlifting, and bodybuilding training but don’t want to buy different barbells for each type of workout, a multipurpose bar could be your best choice.